davidspiv/celestial_mechanics/README.md

 # Celestial Mechanics Demo

 Calculates state vectors of the solar system's planets at an arbitrary moment in time.
-Outputs both a PNG of the system in the XY plane and formatted distances in the console.
+Outputs both a 2D model of the system as a PNG and formatted distances in the console.

 ## Get Started